TakLee96/gan/README.md

 # nn4text
-playground using neural networks for text
+playground using neural networks for text.